 You’ve probably heard the word “probiotics” thrown around when talking about ways to stay healthy, but do you know what they are?
 Let’s talk about probiotics!

 What are probiotics?

-Probiotics are live microorganisms intended to provide health benefits such as improving and restoring the gut flora when consumed or applied to the body.
+Probiotics are live microorganisms intended to provide health benefits such as improving and restoring gut flora when consumed or applied to the body.
 The most common are bacteria that belong to groups called Lactobacillus and Bifidobacterium.
 Other bacteria such as Saccharomyces boulardii may also be used as a probiotic.
 The National Health Interview Survey (NHIS) found that probiotics were the third most commonly used dietary supplement other than vitamins and minerals.

-Where to find probiotics?
+Where can I find probiotics?

 In a study performed by Harvard Medical School, there are two ways to get good bacteria into your gut: fermented foods and dietary supplements.
 However, Frontiers in Microbiology found that fresh produce is considered a probiotic food, meaning except for specific cases, the average person shouldn’t need supplemental microbes if they are eating a well-balanced diet.

-In summary, eat the rainbow – as organically and naturally as possible!
+The best probiotics are those found naturally, so in summary, eat the rainbow – as organically and naturally as possible!

 “Functional Medicine Coaching: How to Be Part of the Movement That’s Transforming Healthcare”